Life of Crime (documentary trilogy): Life of Crime, 1984-2020

 The first hour of the third installment of the trilogy recaps the previous films with footage featured in those films.
 Then it jumps to the year 2000.
 Freddie is in Riverfront State Prison where he's been for seven years, and Rob is in the South Woods State Prison where he's been for 28 months.
 Deliris is in Essex county jail.
 The film jumps forward in time, and they all get out of jail.
 Rob gets a job at Eckerds Pharmacy, and Deliris, who has been clean for three months, tries to help her friends get into a detox program.
-Freddie's parole officer visits Freddie at his family home where people are openly using drugs.
+Freddie's parole officer visits Freddie at his family home and decides to mandate that Freddie cannot live there because everyone in the house also suffers from addiction.
 The officer shows him an apartment to rent $460 per month and gives him an ultimatum to either stay there or at a hotel.
 Freddie chooses the hotel.

 Freddie gets to see his two kids who are excited to spend the day with him.
 Later, Freddie goes to his son's school, where his son has gotten in trouble, to plead on his behalf.
 However, Freddie eventually starts skipping parole meetings, and a warrant is issued for his arrest.
 He goes to New York City and gets high.
 Freddie turns himself in.
-Three years later, he is dead.
+Three years later, we are at his funeral.

 Rob's girlfriend leaves him, and he loses his job because they found out he's a felon.
 He gets a roommate who has relapsed on drugs.
-In 2002, Rob dies from a fatal dose of heroin.
+In 2002, 41-year-old Rob's bloated corpse is found days after he dies from a fatal dose of highly pure heroin.

+After achieving sobriety in 2007, Deliris became a motivational speaker by 2010, with audiences adopting the phrase, “If Deliris can do it, I can do it!”
+Her children were adults and in good health.
+In 2019, she was named Newark Citizen of the Year.

-In 2010, Deliris is clean and giving motivational speeches.
-Her kids are grown and healthy.
-In 2019, she is twelve years clean and gets recognized as Newark citizen of the year.
-Sadly, she dies in 2020 from a drug overdose.
-She had lost access to her support system due to the pandemic restrictions.
+In July 2020, after 13 years of sobriety, Deliris died from a drug overdose.
+Her death followed a period of limited access to her support network during the COVID-19 pandemic in New Jersey.